Amirhosein80/Retinanet-Pytorch/README.md

-# FCOS-Pytorch
+# Retinanet-Pytorch
-Use Fcos in torchvision and Change Backbone to CspResNest50
+Use Retinanet in torchvision and Change Backbone to CspResNest50